COMP 546 (4 credits)

 days late after which assignments will not be accepted.

-the whole course, with a much heavier weighting on the last third.
+the whole course, with a slightly heavier weighting on the material covered after the midterm.

 M.Sc. and Ph.D. students must achieve a grade of 65 or more to pass the